 mattermost_import.jsonl file and the directory

-bulk-export-attachments that contains the attachments.
-On Linux and Mac you can use this command:
+data first) that contains the attachments.
+On Linux and macOS you can use this command:

 mattermost-bulk-import.zip is now ready to import into Mattermost.